Skip to main content

 Ending your tenancy before you move in

-Tenancies agreed in advance are usually binding even if you don't move in.
+Tenancies agreed in advance are usually binding even if you do not move in.

-If you have not signed an agreement yet and believe you have not formally agreed to a tenancy, find any emails or messages between you and the landlord or agent that show this.
+If you do not think you formally agreed to a tenancy, find emails or messages from the landlord or agent to show this.

-Send your evidence to the landlord or agent and ask them to confirm in writing that there is no tenancy or liability to pay rent.
+Ask the landlord or agent to confirm in writing that there is no tenancy or liability to pay rent.

 If you've paid a holding deposit you might not get it back if you decide not to rent the property.